myTerminal/template-library-parcel/README.md

 ## To-Do

+ - Find a way to exclude external dependencies
  - Find a way to generate source-maps
  - Find a way to build UMD modules
  - Find a way to write and run tests